Calculate what Christmas turkey size you need with our handy guide

 Working out which turkey size you need this year has never been easier

-Whether you're planning a Thanksgiving feast or a traditional Christmas dinner, careful planning and tight timings are key to a successful meal.
-If you're not prepared, or you bag the wrong size turkey, you could end up with miniature portions or under-cooked meat.
-And even the best Christmas food can't save a terrible turkey.
+When cooking a traditional Christmas dinner, careful planning and tight timings are key to a successful meal.
+If you're not prepared, or you bag the wrong size turkey, you could end up with miniature portions or undercooked meat.
+And let's face it - not even the best Christmas food can't save a terrible turkey.

-So, to avoid any unnecessary chaos this Thanksgiving or Christmas dilemmas at dinner, we've put together a guide to working out exactly how big a turkey you'll need to feed all your guests, plus have a little leftover for the next day.
+So, to avoid any unnecessary chaos this Christmas, we've put together a guide to working out exactly how big a turkey you'll need to feed all your guests, plus have a little leftover for the next day.
 Because let's be honest, Boxing Day just isn't Boxing Day without a stack of sarnies or turkey curry.

 How to work out how many people your turkey will feed